 "We decided for the moment only to develop services in France, Belgium and Spain.
 Why?
-Because we learned that when we acquire many companies - in cybersecurity, in cloud, in hosting - these were little companies that were not scalable.
+Because we learned that when we acquired many companies - in cybersecurity, in cloud, in hosting - these were little companies that were not scalable.
 Instead, we want to focus on the services activities where we can be leaders.
 For example, in France, Belgium and Spain we are leaders in the outsourcing of workplace management.
 This is something to develop.
 But we don't want to return to buying companies with some knowledge that we don't have and that will not be scalable."

 Benguigui said Econocom has "almost sold everything that we wanted to sell" but said that an additional three or four businesses will be sold within the next year.
-The divestments have helped "clean the house" of the business, the group MD said, and enabled it to begin a new M&A strategy over the next few years without increasing its debt.
+The divestments have helped "clean the house" of the business, the group MD said and enabled it to begin a new M&A strategy over the next few years without increasing its debt.

 That M&A journey has already begun.
 Econocom acquired UK-based reseller Trams in July last year after its UK, Ireland and US managing director, Frances Weston, told CRN a few months before that it was looking to acquire a UK reseller with up to £150m in revenues.